papungkorn-k/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am an applied microeconometrician with broad research interests in education, labor, and politics.
-I employ experimental and quasi-experimental methods to identify causal relationships that can inform policy.
-Through my work, I examine issues of racial inequality and discrimination in school discipline, job search, and voting.
+I am a quantitative researcher with extensive experience in both academia and industry.
+My expertise lies in applying statistical and econometric methodologies to conduct comprehensive analyses in applied research.
+My experience spans several research areas, including education, health, labor, and behavioral economics.